-"Beggars Banquet" by THE ROLLING STONES (2002 Abkco 'Hybrid SACD/DSD' CD Remaster) - A Review by Mark Barry...
+"Beggars Banquet" by THE ROLLING STONES (2002 Abcko 'Hybrid SACD/DSD CD' Remaster) - A Review by Mark Barry...

-When the Decca label side of the Stones 60ts catalogue first came out on CD in 1986 on London - it was not the greatest moment for the new format.
-Thankfully this 2002 reissue acknowledges that previous travesty and advises that after 'long and painful' searches through tape vaults on both sides of the Atlantic - both time and technology had caught up enough to warrant a proper stab at it again - and man what a result.
-Both 1968's "Beggars Banquet" and the follow-up genius of "Let It Bleed” in 1969 shine on these 'hybrid' reissues.
-Here are the street fighting details...
+When the Decca label side of the Stones catalogue first came out on CD in 1986 on London - it was not the greatest moment for the new format.
+This 2002 'Hybrid SACD/DSD CD' reissue and remaster acknowledges this and advises that after 'long and painful' searches through tape vaults on both sides of the Atlantic - both time and technology had caught up enough to warrant a proper stab at it again.
+And like the other titles in this wicked series of card digipaks - man what a result.
+Here are the street fighting men...